To change your settings, select Settings and more next to your profile picture at the top of Teams and then choose Settings.

 Change your default greeting language by selecting the language you want under Greeting language.

 To use a text-to-speech voicemail greeting, type one in Your custom greeting under Text-to-speech customized greeting.

 Note: If you've recorded a greeting, it'll override the text-to-speech option.

 Type your out of office greeting in Your custom out of office greeting under Text-to-speech customized greeting, then choose when you'd like it to play under Out of office greeting.

-Set your preferred ringtones by clicking on your profile picture at the top of the app and then choosing Settings > Calls.
+To set your preferred ringtones, select Settings and more next to your profile picture at the top of Teams and then choose Settings > Calls.